Rachel David

 Brief Life History of Rachel

-Rachel David was born in April 1836 as the daughter of Jn.
-Evan David and Ann.
+When Rachel David was born in April 1836, in Glamorgan, Wales, United Kingdom, her father, John Evan David, was 33 and her mother, Ann, was 29.
 She married Caleb Jones on 23 November 1856, in Llangiwg, Glamorgan, Wales, United Kingdom.
-They were the parents of at least 2 sons and 6 daughters.
-She lived in Llangiwg, Glamorgan, Wales, United Kingdom in 1871.
+They were the parents of at least 2 sons and 5 daughters.
+She lived in Llangiwg, Glamorgan, Wales, United Kingdom for about 30 years.
 She died on 28 January 1881, in Ystalyfera, Glamorgan, Wales, United Kingdom, at the age of 44.

 Photos and Memories (0)